 Don is a US Drug Enforcement Administration Assistant Special Agent in Charge, overseeing global narcotic, transnational organized criminal and narco-terrorism investigations.
 He also teaches financial investigations, anti-money laundering, and counter-threat finance.

 Don graduated from the University of Maryland with a BA in Economics in 1987 and was commissioned as a US Army Military Intelligence Officer.
 He was activated and deployed to Afghanistan in 2008 where as the Chief of Threat Finance, he created the Afghan Threat Finance Cell.
 He retired as a Lieutenant Colonel after 28 years in the US Army Reserves.

 Don grew up in Maryland and currently, has a daughter attending the University of Maryland.

 Linh is a proud 2008 graduate of the University of Maryland with a degree in Sociology and also an academic citation from the CIVICUS program.
-She serves as a member of the Terrapin Club Board of Directors and Co-Chair of the Terrapin Club New Generation Committee.
-She received her Master of Business Administration with a specialization in Cyber Security in 2016 followed by a Graduate Certificate in Cyber Security in 2017 from Loyola University Maryland.
-She currently works as a Cyber Analyst and Happiness Heroine for PLEX Solutions, LLC.
-In her spare time, she serves on both the Pastoral Council and Haiti Committee at St. Louis Catholic Church and as Vice President of Events for the Armed Forces Communications Electronics Association Central Maryland Chapter.
-She also enjoys spending time with family and friends, going to sporting events, and traveling the world.
+She received her Master’s of Business Administration with a specialization in Cyber Security in 2016 followed by a Graduate Certificate in Cyber Security in 2017 from Loyola University Maryland.
+She currently works as a Cybersecurity Strategist for the Department of Defense.
+In her spare time, she serves as a member of the Terrapin Club Board of Directors and Co-Chair of the Terrapin Club New Generation Committee and on both the Pastoral Council and Haiti Committee at St. Louis Catholic Church.
+She enjoys spending time with family and friends, going to sporting events, and traveling the world..